Home GastronomyMy favorite Italian restaurants in Paris

 Giovanna, le Clan des Mamma

-This spot, located in the Batignolles district in Paris, is the new trattoria from le Clan des Mamma that opened in January 2023: Giovanna.
-This group also manages the Les Fils à Mamans restaurants, which I already told you about on the blog.
-On the program for the venue: very nice and colorful decor with a mix of vintage furniture and trendy decor elements, all in a relaxed atmosphere.
+Located in the Batignolles neighborhood of Paris, this is the newest trattoria from Le Clan des Mamma, which opened in January 2023: Giovanna.
+This group is also behind Les Fils à Mamans restaurants, which I’ve already mentioned on the blog.
+The place features a really nice, colorful decor with a mix of vintage furniture and trendy elements, all set in a relaxed atmosphere.

 Tested in 2023